Kinshasa Sociale & Musicale

 Follow-up research in Kinshasa in 2024 and 2025

-Lukas Pairon plans to return to Kinshasa for one month in 2024 and one month in 2025 to conduct further research with the young musicians who took part in his research from 2012 to 2016 – former members of violent gangs (kuluna) and young people formerly known as ‘witch-children’ and ‘street children’ (sheges) who have become musicians.
-During this further research he intends to revisit them and explore with them the role that learning music may have played in their lives – whether they remained musicians or not.
+Lukas Pairon returns to Kinshasa for one month in 2024 and one month in 2025 to conduct further research with the young musicians who took part in his research from 2012 to 2016 – former members of violent gangs (kuluna) and young people formerly known as ‘witch-children’ and ‘street children’ (sheges) who have become musicians.
+During this further research he revisits them and explores with them the role that learning music may have played in their lives – whether they remained musicians or not.
 The publisher Routledge New York hopes to be able to publish a new short-format book on this further research in their ‘focus titles’ series.

-We hope that this new book will also be published in French.
+We want this new book will also be published in French.

-The Institute of Sociology at the University of Jena has decided to invite Lukas Pairon for the period 2024-2025 as a visiting researcher, enabling him to develop this post-doctoral research, accompanied by the sociologist Hartmut Rosa [1] from this institute.
+The Institute of Sociology at the University of Jena decided to invite Lukas Pairon for the period 2024-2025 as a visiting scholar, enabling him to develop this post-doctoral research, accompanied by the sociologist Hartmut Rosa [1] from this institute.

 Biologist Olivier Hamant (INRAE, École Normale Supérieure, Lyon University) also decided to accompany this follow-up research.

-[1] Hartmut Rosa is interviewed by Lukas Pairon for the 15th episode of the SIMM-podcast on his theory of ‘being in resonance’.
+[1] Hartmut Rosa is interviewed by Lukas Pairon during the 15th episode of the SIMM-podcast on his theory of ‘being in resonance’.

 More info